 Locations of Electric Vehicle Charge Stations

 The City of Highland Park has a dual electric vehicle charge station located in the Port Clinton Garage, 600 Central Avenue Highland Park, IL.
-60035 (southwest corner of upper parking garage).
+60035 (southwest corner of the upper parking garage).
 This station was sponsored in part by the Highland Park Ford Lincoln Dealership and Windfree Wind and Solar Energy Company.
 To learn about more locations the United States Department of Energy provides a map of the electric vehicle charge stations.

 Electric Vehicle and Alternative Fuel Incentives